All Products

 Nested query and nesting depth

-A nested query is a query block that is nested in another query.
-The query block is a subquery or inner query, and the external query is a parent query or outer query.
-The nesting depth is the number of nested layers of a query, and is mainly used to describe subqueries and materialized tables.
-Example:
+A nested query is a query block nested inside another query.
+The inner query block is the subquery (also called the inner query); the enclosing block is the parent query (also called the outer query).
+Nesting depth counts the number of nested layers.

 SELECT *